 Eventually, Shara came around, and Blaine built a corner coop, complete with a water mister and fans to cool the fowl.
 They started with 15 quail, purchased from a farm on the outskirts of Phoenix.
 Fifteen soon became 45.
 Each of the quails’ biological clocks ticked regularly, producing one egg every 20 hours.
 Soon, the couple couldn’t give enough eggs away to friends and family, and quiches filled the freezer.

 A light bulb went off.
-Shara and Blaine began selling eggs at the Phoenix Public Market, calling their weekend-hobby-turned-part-time-business Big Orange Farms, in honor of one of their quail with a big personality and orange-tinged feathers.
+Shara and Blaine began selling eggs at the Downtown Phoenix Farmers Market, calling their weekend-hobby-turned-part-time-business Big Orange Farms, in honor of one of their quail with a big personality and orange-tinged feathers.

 Blaine and Shara’s Big Orange Farms is one of some 90 local vendors—ranging from backyard gardeners to family-run farms—who gather on Saturday mornings and Wednesday evenings at the open-air market.
 The quail eggs are side by side with tables ladened with organic vegetables, Polish pierogies, pasta, breads, pickles, hummus and even organic dog treats.